SciCompMod/GMGPolar/README.md

 ## Obtaining the source code

-The GMGPolar Solver requires external libraries, specifically the sparse direct solver ``MUMPS``.
-This guide provides instructions to obtain the code and install the necessary dependencies.
+The GMGPolar Solver can run with or without the sparse direct solver ``MUMPS``, though using MUMPS is recommended for optimal performance.
+This guide provides instructions on obtaining the code and installing the necessary dependencies.

 ## Clone the GMGPolar Repository